 Index funds are central to the story of Vanguard because index funds are passively managed, which is to say that they passively track an index, rather than actively researching, analyzing, buying, and selling securities.
 Since actively-managed funds are more expensive to operate they tend to lose in performance in the long run to the cheaper index funds.
 However, there are a minority of actively-managed funds that have historically outperformed index funds.

 The fact that the majority of actively-managed funds lose to their benchmark index can be summarized in the common saying, "If you can't beat 'em, join 'em."
 In different words, if active fund managers have difficulty beating the index, why not just hold the same stocks of the index, keep management costs low, and win by simply matching the performance of the index?

 To build upon the success of low-cost investing and index investing, Vanguard launched the Admiral Shares, which have even lower expense ratios than their Investor Shares.

-Vanguard Admiral Shares: Expenses, Minimums and Advantages
+Expenses, Minimums, and Advantages

 The basic idea of Vanguard's Admiral Shares is to reward investors for higher balances by charging lower expenses on their lineup of mutual funds.
-Index funds and tax-managed funds for Vanguard Admiral Shares funds have a minimum initial purchase amount of $10,000; the minimum is $50,000 for actively-managed funds; and the minimum is $100,000 for some sector funds; whereas the majority of their Investor Shares mutual funds have a minimum of $3,000.
+Index funds and tax-managed funds for Vanguard Admiral Shares funds have a minimum initial purchase amount of $10,000; the minimum is $50,000 for actively-managed funds; the minimum is $100,000 for some sector funds; whereas the majority of their Investor Shares mutual funds have a minimum of $3,000.

 The expense ratios of Admiral Shares are significantly lower than Vanguard Investor Shares.
 Although it may not seem like big cost savings, even a few basis points (hundredths of a percent) can add up over time.